SyedIbrahimHamza/Restaurant_Bill_Genrator/README.md

 The len() function determines the number of items in the menu.

+The range() function generates the required indexes.

-The program uses i + 1 because Python list indexes start at 0, while the menu displayed to the user starts at 1.
+Python list indexes start at 0, but menu numbers displayed to the customer start at 1.

+Therefore, the program uses:

+i + 1

+For example:

+Python Index     Menu Number
+0                1
+1                2
+2                3

 Order Storage